wout/lucky_svg_sprite/README.md

 And watch your sprites be generated whenever you edit or add an icon to one of your sets.

+__📄️ Note:__ *This setup works well with Lucky's watcher, because when the new sprite file is generated, Lucky will pick up on that and start recompiling the app.*

 ### Mounting a sprite

 In your layout file, mount the sprite at the top of the body tag: